A Large-Scale Dataset for Molecular Structure-Language Description via a Rule-Regularized Method: Dataset Collection and Validation

-While structural metadata provide sufficient information for molecular structure description, accurate generation still depends strongly on the capacity of the generation model.
-The task requires the LLM to faithfully interpret and integrate detailed structural information into precise textual descriptions.
-Based on the difficulty of generation, we therefore categorize molecules into three difficulty levels (easy, medium, and hard) and route them to different LLMs accordingly. \begin{itemize}[leftmargin=0.5em, labelsep=0.5em, itemsep=1pt, parsep=0pt, topsep=0pt] \item \textbf{Easy:} Molecules contain no fused ring systems and consist only of isolated rings and/or acyclic chains, including cases where two isolated rings meet at a single spiro atom. \item \textbf{Medium:} Molecules contain exactly one fused ring system composed of two rings and do not exhibit spiro or bridged junctions within the fused system. \item \textbf{Hard:} Molecules exhibit complex fused-ring topology, including fused systems with more than two rings, multiple fused ring systems within a molecule, or fused systems involving spiro or bridged connectivity. \end{itemize} We emphasize that \emph{the difficulty level does not necessarily reflect overall molecular complexity}; molecules in the easy category may still be structurally intricate, as illustrated in Appendix Fig.~\ref{fig:easy complex} .
-The generation models and reasoning effort used for each category is listed in Table~\ref{tab:data_generation_stat}, with the corresponding model snapshots provided in Appendix~\ref{appdix:model_snapshots}.
-We select generation models for each difficulty level based on a trade-off between generation quality and practical budget constraints.
-While higher-capacity models, such as GPT-5.2 Pro~\cite{openai5_2}, can yield more reliable and accurate descriptions, but it requires approximately $12\times$ the cost of GPT-5.2, which we use for dataset generation.
+\begin{itemize}[leftmargin=0.8em, labelsep=0.5em, itemsep=1pt, parsep=0pt, topsep=-2pt] \item \textbf{Easy:} Molecules contain no fused ring systems and consist only of isolated rings and/or acyclic chains, including cases where two isolated rings meet at a single spiro atom. \item \textbf{Medium:} Molecules contain exactly one fused ring system composed of two rings and do not exhibit spiro or bridged junctions within the fused system. \item \textbf{Hard:} Molecules exhibit complex fused-ring topology, including fused systems with more than two rings, multiple fused ring systems, or fused systems involving spiro or bridged connectivity. \end{itemize} We emphasize that \emph{the difficulty level does not necessarily reflect overall molecular complexity}; molecules in the easy category may still be structurally intricate, as illustrated in Appendix Fig.~\ref{fig:easy complex}.
+As reported in Appendix~\ref{appendix:data_generation_cost}, curating the full dataset with GPT-5.2 incurred over \text{\$}$20$k in API costs.
+While higher-capacity models or greater reasoning effort, such as GPT-5.5~\cite{openai5_5}, can produce more accurate descriptions, they require $2\times$ the cost of GPT-5.2.
+The choice of generation model and reasoning effort for each difficulty level balances generation quality and practical budget constraints.